NGRASS3/Building-Intuition-for-DNS/README.md

   ![image](https://user-images.githubusercontent.com/111653930/236304946-e719323a-90cc-4f42-9975-75d293ef1614.png)

 <p>
 From Client-1 we will once again ping "mainframe".
-Even though we changed mainframes IP to 8.8.8.8 and is still pinging 10.0.0.4.
+Even though we changed mainframes IP to 8.8.8.8 it is still pinging 10.0.0.4.
 The reason for this is because this information still exists in the local DNS cache on Client-1.
 This is where the command flushdns comes into play.
  </p>

   ![image](https://user-images.githubusercontent.com/111653930/236305024-ef9f486c-607c-4d4f-a4f4-3ecd014020bb.png)